proxmox/proxmox-offline-mirror/docs/introduction.rst

   They are configured with ``proxmox-offline-mirror key ...``

 *mirrors*
-  A mirror consists of an upstream repository metadata and a local path where snapshots are stored
+  A mirror consists of an upstream repository metadata and a local path where **snapshots** of the upstream repository are stored.

   - configured with ``proxmox-offline-mirror config mirror ...``